Bestselling author of Caucasia and New People

 About Danzy Senna

 Since publishing Caucasia, Senna has grown to become one of today’s most widely respected voices tackling multiracial and complex social identities.
 Her other books include the novel, Symptomatic, the memoir, Where Did You Sleep Last Night?
 A Personal History, and the short story collection, You Are Free.
-Her upcoming book, New People (August 2017), is a subversive and engrossing novel of race, class, and manners in contemporary America.
+Her latest book, New People, is a subversive and engrossing novel of race, class, and manners in contemporary America.

 An outstanding speaker, Senna discusses the line between fiction and memoir, and talks openly about the timely and complex themes that pervade her work.
 She often draws on personal stories to engage audiences of all backgrounds and invite important discussions.

 Senna is a recipient of the Whiting Writers Award and was recently awarded the 2016 Dos Passos Prize for Literature.
 She has written for The New Yorker, The New York Times, and Vogue, among other publications.

 The Point of Departure with Danzy Senna